Oxen-AI/oxen-ai.github.io/src/optimizations.md

 * Per Folder Sub Trees
 * Block Level Dedup
 * Only download latest
+    * When you get to TB scale data, you do not want to have to pull down data from previous commits to compute the current tree.
 * Push / Pull Bottle Neck
 * Objects
     * Trees